On this page

 Rules target specific indices, but can be automatically forwarded to replicas.

-A Rule can have zero or one condition.
+A Rule can have up to 25 conditions.
 Conditions contain a pattern string, an anchoring, and a context (none of which are required).

 - The pattern of a Rule’s condition is compared with a user’s query.